stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 After going through the core and the glsl grammar, we end up with a library that can both parse and assembler SPIR-V.

-#### Extending SPIR-V
+### Extending SPIR-V

 This one was the easiest step, everything was already there, we just need an additional JSON grammar file specially made for SDSL and the generator will give us the necessary code to add those instruction, there's really nothing else to it!

 What was left is creating a little tool that can read those extensions and pre-process many SPIR-V together to generate a valid SPIR-V module that can be consumed by Vulkan, OpenGL, WGPU and soon DirectX 12.
 I have made a prototype that works quite well but can be improved in the future, it's not a complicated task, it just takes time and efforts.

 Finally we can make sure we can generate SPIR-V mixins from the AST generated by the current Stride shader system.
-This should be easy, right ?
-RIGHT ?
+This should be easy, right?
+RIGHT?

-### The Irony
+## The Irony

 The current shader parser was made for the specific use case of mixin abstract trees.
 Modifying the code would be a huge endeavor as would have to dive into what's existing and try my best to understand what i can change without breaking anything, worse than that, the parser was written with Irony, a very good C# library to help anyone parse things in an LALR fashion, but with a lacking documentation and, in my personal opinion, has an "easy to write hard to read" kind of API.

-But then... the most intrusive thought a dev can have just creeped in my mind...
-AGAIN !!!
-But that's for another blog post, so much happened since last year :D
+I started working on updating the abstract syntax tree types as well as the parser, it was becoming painful by the minute, and then... the most intrusive thought a dev can have just creeped in my mind...
+AGAIN!!!

+But that's for another blog post, so much happened since last year and this blog pose is getting long. 😀

-### Conclusions
+## Conclusions

 Writing this SPIR-V library was very fun, I've learned a lot about SPIR-V and some of the possible use cases for it in the context of Stride.
 As you might have imagined, this was the easy part of this shader system rewrite.
 In the next installement we'll see the little adventure I went through to make the most of our shader system!